GryPr/GryPr/README.md

 # 👋 Welcome to my profile!

 Hello!
-I'm Kevin, currently a second-year Computer Engineering student, and a tech enthusiast.
+I'm currently a second-year Computer Engineering student, and a tech enthusiast.
 I love exploring the various fields of IT, and I'm always looking forward to learning more about all the different technologies that helped shape the digital age!

 ## My Current Interests
 - Web development